-Except as noted immediately below, Tthe Examiner's decision after an appeal hearing is the final decision of the City. and, except for shoreline permits, ffurther review must be sought in court.
+Except as noted immediately below, the Examiner's decision after an appeal hearing is the final decision of the City.
+Further review typically must be sought in court.
 Request for review by a court may be brought by any party to the appeal below.

-- (a) Appeals of determinations regarding civil penalties as specified in TMC 1.23.050.B.18, 19- and 210 shall be made to the Tacoma Municipal Court. - (b) Appeals of decisions relating to shoreline permits shall be made to the State Shorelines Hearings Board, pursuant to the provisions of Chapter 90.58 RCW. - (c) Requests for review of other decisions shall be addressed to the Superior Court for the state of Washington. - (d) Any petition for judicial review shall be filed with the court and served on all parties of record.
-For purposes of this rule, service on representatives shall not constitute service on parties. - (e) Any court action to challenge the decision of the Examiner shall be commenced within 21 days of the date the decision of the Examiner was transmitted to the parties, unless otherwise provided by statute.
+(a) Appeals of determinations as specified in TMC 1.23.050.B.18, 19 and 21 shall be made to the Tacoma Municipal Court.

+(b) Appeals of decisions relating to shoreline permits shall be made to the State Shorelines Hearings Board, pursuant to the provisions of Chapter 90.58 RCW.

+(c) Requests for review of other decisions shall be addressed to the Superior Court for the state of Washington.

+(d) Any petition for judicial review shall be filed with the court and served on all parties of record.
+For purposes of this rule, service on representatives may not necessarily constitute service on parties.

+(e) Any court action to challenge the decision of the Examiner shall be commenced within 21 days of the date the decision of the Examiner was transmitted to the parties, unless otherwise provided by statute.